-A summary of the history of Hiram Lodge No.14 BC & YR
+The history of Hiram Lodge No.14 - BC & Yukon

 In the late 1800s finding work in the Eastern European and UK areas was difficult.
 Many men came to the United States of America and to Canada following the gold strikes in California and British Columbia.
 Some of these men were Freemasons, members of lodges in many European countries and across the United States.

 When the gold ran out these men saw the vast wealth of resources to be had in British Columbia and stayed to become loggers, fishermen and miners starting every kind of business you can think of.
 This was the situation in Comox, Courtenay and Union (Cumberland) in 1890 when several of these Freemasons, who had arrived here from many parts of the world, met and decided to form a Lodge of Freemasons.
 This was not an easy task.

 Masonic Lodges had existed in British Columbia since 1861, authorized by the Grand Lodges of England, Ireland and Scotland to hold meetings and to “make” Freemasons.
 In 1871 these lodges agreed to create a new jurisdiction: the Grand Lodge of British Columbia, formed at Victoria, “Vancouver’s Island” British Columbia.

 In order to apply for permission to form a lodge, the Freemasons of the Comox Valley had to find a sponsor.
 Ashlar Lodge No. 3 of Nanaimo, a member of the new Grand Lodge was the closest.
 Ashlar Lodge No. 3 agreed to sponsor Hiram Lodge and therefore is considered the “Mother Lodge” of Hiram Lodge.
 This application was also approved by the then District Deputy Grand Master.